MOEAFramework/RealWorldBenchmarks/Readme.md

 | Modena Network (MOD)             | 317       | 2          | 1           |
 | Belerma Irrigation Network (BIN) | 454       | 2          | 1           |
 | Exeter Network (EXN)             | 567       | 2          | 1           |

+Additional information for specific problems can be found in the cited papers as well as the README files and other documentation for each problem.

 ### License ###